GreyHak/dsp-drone-clearing/README.md

  - Inventory space limitations.
  - Control over clearing of rocks, trees, small rocks and ice.
  - Control over planet types clearing is performed on.
- - Slow down the drone clearing.
+ - Control the drone clearing speed.
+Default is to clear at Icarus' mining speed.

 The configuration file is called greyhak.dysonsphereprogram.droneclearing.cfg.
 It is generated the first time you run the game with this mod installed.
 On Windows 10 it is located at
 "%PROGRAMFILES(X86)%\Steam\steamapps\common\Dyson Sphere Program\BepInEx\config\greyhak.dysonsphereprogram.droneclearing.cfg".